DMezhenskyi/hasura-course/README.md

 # Hasura video course project

-This is a project which we going to build during the video course about GraphQL engine Hasura
+This is a project which we going to build during these video courses about the GraphQL engine Hasura

 - See the Course [on Udemy](https://bit.ly/hasura-course)
 - See the Course [on SkillShare](https://skl.sh/3fahki2)

-## Instalation
+## Installation

-Installation of the project happens step by step during the course but if you want to install and run the project immediately you need to perform next steps:
+Installation of the project happens step by step during the course.
+However, if you want to install and run the project immediately you need to perform next steps:

 ### Clone it

 Just clone this repository to you local machine
 `git clone https://github.com/mezhik91/hasura-course-2020.git`

-### Install neccessary tools:
+### Install necessary tools:

 - Install [Docker](https://docs.docker.com/get-docker/)
 - Install [NodeJS](https://nodejs.org/en/download/)